becketalservices/beas-cnx-cloud/docs/AWS/chapter5.md

-# To used an EBS volume for Elastic Search use theses commands:
+# To use an EBS volume for Elastic Search use theses commands:

 # Load our environment settings
 . ~/installsettings.sh